-During 2020-21, the Council made decisions on 96% of minor planning applications within agreed timescales (the target is 70%) and on all major applications within timescales (where the target is 60%).
-These results are the Council's best performances over the last five years and represent a high standard of service to our customers.
+During 2021-22, Knowsley Council made decisions on 96% percent of minor planning applications within agreed timescales (the target is 70 percent), and on 100 percent of major applications within timescales (where the target is 60 percent).
+These results are consistent with recent high performance over the last 5 years and represent an excellent standard of service for applicants.
+The Council's performance in defending appeals was also excellent, with all of its decisions being upheld on appeal (9 out of 9).